 Manufacturers provide warranties for their products as an extra quality control measure.
 The warranty states that manufacturers – not customers or owners – are responsible for products with defects.
 The majority of mattresses sold today come with warranties that span 10 years or longer.

 Puffy offers a lifetime warranty for all three beds, meaning the warranty covers the mattress for as long as you own it.
 The warranty is also non-prorated, so you won’t pay anything to have a defective mattress repaired or replaced.
+Replacement models also come with lifetime warranties.
 Defects under this warranty include sagging and body impressions that measure 1.5 inches or deeper, as well as manufacturing flaws associated with the mattress cover.

 Casper’s warranty is 10 years in length.
 This warranty is also fully non-prorated, so you won’t need to worry about expensive repair or replacement costs if your mattress develops a defect.
 Under this warranty, sagging and body impressions are considered defects if they measure 1 inch or deeper.
 Other defects include physical flaws in the mattress that cause materials to crack or split prematurely, and problems with the cover’s zipper assembly.

 Keep in mind that mattress warranties are non-transferable.
 They are only provided to people who buy the mattress directly from the brand or through an authorized retailer, and will not be available to anyone who purchases the bed from the original owner or a non-authorized retailer.

 Our editorial team is dedicated to providing content that meets the highest standards for accuracy and objectivity.
 Our editors and medical experts rigorously evaluate every article and guide to ensure the information is factual, up-to-date, and free of bias.